 Volunteer two hours a week or more in one of the following programs and you’ll make a difference in a child’s life.
 They’ll also make a difference in your own!

 Teens frequently use their hours toward college applications, Fairfield Prep Christian Service, National Honor Society, High School Key Club, SASO, and more.
 Programs begin mid-September, but volunteers are accepted throughout the school year when space is available.
-Volunteers must commit to a consistent day for a minimum of one season of the school year (fall, winter, spring.)
+Volunteers must commit to a consistent day for a minimum of one season of the school year (fall, winter, spring).

 GREAT FUTURES MENTORING: 9th-12th grade mentors meet weekly with their K-5th grade mentee to spend time on homework, life skills, social lessons, games, crafts, sports, and more.
 Mentors can choose to volunteer on Mondays, Tuesdays, Wednesdays or Thursdays 3:10pm-5:10pm at McKinley or Tuesdays 2:40pm-4:40pm at Holland Hill.
 Interested?
-Fill out an application and come to an inverview!
+Fill out an application and come to an interview!

 Power Hour Homework Tutor: 9th-12th grade volunteer positions may be available assisting youth with homework, enrichment activities and play at the Southport Clubhouse, Smilow-Burroughs Clubhouse, Madison Avenue Clubhouse.

-Please submit volunteer application and direct any questions to: Laura Magnotta at laura@wakemanclub.org WBGC teen volunteer programs are designed to foster leadership, communication skills, and a sense of ownership in participants; as such, any interested teen should reach out themselves to Club staff.
+WBGC teen volunteer programs are designed to foster leadership, communication skills, and a sense of ownership in participants; as such, any interested teen should reach out themselves to Club staff.
 Trust us—it’s part of the process!

 *Please note: completion of a background check is required of all volunteers, but does not guarantee acceptance for a volunteer position at Wakeman Boys & Girls Club.

 Adult volunteer opportunities are available for tutoring, coaching, college prep, fitness, STEM, arts, mentoring chaperones, career planning and more.
+Please note that we are unable to accept court appointed hours for community service at this time.

 Resource Development volunteers are also sought to assist Wakeman Boys & Girls Club in accessing new community connections and partnerships related to philanthropic support and engagement including personal solicitations, participation in special events, and corporate sponsorships.
 Contact Director of Development, Sarah Motti, for more information.